p2docs/p2docs.github.io/page/branch.md

 ## Instruction Skipping

 <%=p2instrinfo('skip')%>
-SKIP causes the following 32 instructions to be conditionally skipped, based on the bit pattern loaded from **D**estination (bit 0 corrosponds to the instruction immediately following SKIP and bit 31 corrosponds to the 32nd instruction following SKIP).
+SKIP causes the following 32 instructions to be conditionally skipped, based on the bit pattern loaded from **D**estination (bit 0 corresponds to the instruction immediately following SKIP and bit 31 corresponds to the 32nd instruction following SKIP).

 The skipped instructions are treated similarly to ones whose `if_*` condition check isn't met, i.e. they take 2 cycles to execute and _do_ consume any [ALTx-type instruction](indir.html) preceding them.

-The skipping continues normally after branches, but any subroutine call (or [interrupt](irq.html)) will "suspend" the SKIP function and it will resume only after a return instruction.
-This also works with nested calls.
-However, any subroutine called while a SKIP sequence is suspended can not use SKIP/SKIPF itself (**TODO: What happens when you try?**).
+Skipping continues after jump instructions and the same skip pattern applies whether or not a conditional jump is made.
+A call instruction suspends skipping until after the corresponding return instruction.
+Nested calls are allowed up to a level of eight, matching the size of the internal stack (**TODO Link**).
+A routine called from a skip sequence and any subroutines it calls consume only one skip bit.
+A SKIP/SKIPF/EXECF within the routine replaces the suspended skip sequence and starts a new one, which provides a way of ending skipping earlier than normal but otherwise should be avoided.

 Note that [AUGS](misc.html#augs) and [AUGD](misc.html#augd) count as instructions!
 So `WRLONG ##1234, ##4568` **counts as 3 instructions!**